 Row definitions are used to define sets of rows for which a given group of column definitions would apply.
+Each row definition defines a group of rows that will be presented within a single table row (

+...

+...

+...

-Each row definition defines a group of rows that will be presented within a single table row ( ... ).
-Under any given row definition, place the column definitions (coldef keywords) that will be used to format the rows.
+... to be definitions as given row definition, place the column definitions (coldef keywords) that will be used to format the rows.